-Your doctor can help explain the details of your particular surgery.
+Your surgeon can help explain the details of your particular surgery.
 The details of your surgery will depend on the location and severity of your injury.
-An orthopedic surgeon and a team of specialized healthcare providers will do the procedure.
+An orthopedic surgeon with a team of specialized healthcare providers will do the procedure.
 The whole procedure may take a couple of hours.
 In general, you can expect the following:

 - You will receive general anesthesia to make you sleep through the surgery so that you won’t feel any pain or discomfort.
 (Or you may receive local anesthesia and a medicine to help you relax.)

 - A healthcare professional will carefully watch your vital signs during the surgery.
 This includes your heart rate and blood pressure.
 You may have a breathing tube placed down your throat during the surgery to help you breathe.

 - After cleaning the affected area, your surgeon will make a cut (incision) through the skin and muscle near your clavicle.

 - Your surgeon will bring the pieces of your clavicle back into alignment ( reduction).

 - Next, your surgeon will secure the pieces of clavicle to each other ( fixation).
 To do this, they may use screws, metal plates, wires, or pins.
 (Ask what the surgeon will use in your case.)

 - Your surgeon may make other needed repairs.